-(Stein) Runar Bergheim is a co-founder and director of research and development at Norwegian technology company Asplan Viak Internet, a part of the Asplan Viak group, a prestigious Norwegian consultancy house whose roots go back to 1958.
-Outside of Europe, Bergheim works through the bespoke international consulting partnership NORPLAN.
+(Stein) Runar Bergheim is a co-founder and director of research and development at Norwegian technology company Asplan Viak Internet, a part of the Asplan Viak group, one of the leading Norwegian consultancy houses – whose roots go back to 1958.
+Outside of Europe, Bergheim works through the international consulting partnership NORPLAN.

 Mr Bergheim studied landscape management, spatial planning and GIS at Sogn og Fjordane University College and later went on to work for Sogn og Fjordane County Council as a GIS consultant.
 Here he took an interest in the application of GIS within spatial planning.
 In 2001 he co-founded Asplan Viak Internet (AVINET) to bring web map solutions to the Norwegian market and as a vessel for applied research and development within GIS.
 From 2002 Mr Bergheim was managing director of AVINET before he in 2008 directed his energy towards large scale projects for NORPLAN in the United Arab Emirates and the Sultanate of Oman.